‘He died alone’: Woman’s dog mistakenly euthanized by Philadelphia animal control - KRDO

 Click here for updates on this story

-PHILADELPHIA (KOVR) — A family’s dog was mistakenly euthanized after being put in the care of a Philadelphia animal shelter.
+PHILADELPHIA (KYW) — A family’s dog was mistakenly euthanized after being put in the care of a Philadelphia animal shelter.
 Now, they’re demanding answers.

 Philadelphia police placed the dog named Saint at Animal Care and Control Team, or ACCT Philly.
 On Monday, ACCT admits it made several mistakes that led to Saint being euthanized.
 Saint’s family is now reeling from the loss.